purplesandbox/TomeRaider/README.md

 1 - Set up database

-Go to ' create_tomeraider_db_script.sql ' and run the script in your MySQL workbench or your preferred IDE to set up the database
+Go to `create_tomeraider_db_script.sql` and run the script in your MySQL workbench or your preferred IDE to set up the database

 2 - Add your DB password

-In ' config.py ' make sure to add your database password and user name
+In `config.py` make sure to add your database password and user name

 ### ***Try TomeRaider*** ###

-Run user_interactions.py and get books recommended based on the genre, check what you have in your database, or get a random book recommended if you're not sure what to read next.
+Run `user_interactions.py` and get books recommended based on the genre, check what you have in your database, or get a random book recommended if you're not sure what to read next.
 Something you read and liked?
 You can leave a review and a rating!

 Lexile Chart: